What Is GPT? GPT-3, GPT-4, and More Explained

 [Featured Image] Blue lines of binary code ripple across a black screen in waves.

-Artificial intelligence (AI) has generated more than just content in recent years.
-It’s sparked debate, excitement, criticism, and innovation across various industries.
-One of the most notable and buzz-worthy AI technologies today is GPT, often incorrectly equated to Chat-GPT.
-In the following article, you can learn what GPT is, how it works, and what it’s used for.
+In this article, you'll learn what GPT is, how it works, and what it’s used for.
 We’ll also compare and contrast different GPT models, starting with the original transformer and ending with today’s most recent and advanced entry in OpenAI’s catalog: GPT-4.

 What does GPT stand for?

-Pre-trained: Pre-trained models are saved networks that have already been taught to resolve a problem or accomplish a specific task using a large data set.
+• Pre-trained: Pre-trained models are saved networks that have already been taught, using a large data set, to resolve a problem or accomplish a specific task.

-Breaking down the acronym above helps us remember what GPT does and how it works.
-GPT is a generative AI technology that has been previously trained to transform its input into a different type of output.
+Looking at the acronym above helps us remember what GPT does and how it works.
+GPT is a generative AI technology that has been previously trained to transform its inputs into a different type of outputs.

 What is GPT?